richelbilderbeek/bevy_tdd_book/add_player.md

   the `World` structure holds all things that are part of the world in your game.
 - `.query::<&Player>()` reads as '(from a world, ) get all the players'.
-  To be precise: we queried the Bevy world for all objects of the `Player` `Component`.
-We will explain components later, for now, the code `Player` is related to a component (whatever that is) for a player.
+  To be precise: we queried the Bevy world for all entities of the `Player` `Component`.
+We will explain entities and components later; for now, the code `Player` is related to a component (whatever that is) for a player.
 - `query.iter(app.world_mut())` reads as 'iterate over the answers of our question (applied to our world)'